DeepWok/mase/docs/masert/README.md

     - Unfortunately, this process is currently only supported on GPU.
     - This approach is most beneficial when INT8 or FP16 exclusive quantizations (static or dynamic) are giving poor results.

 All three methodolgies first pre-procsses the model before quantization adding further optimizations.
 This intermidate model is stored to the `pre-processed` directory.

-For this example, we will set the `precision` to `'uint8'` (since `ConvInteger` node is not currently supported for `'int8'` on ONNXRT GPU execution provider).

-We will also set the `precision_types` to `['static', 'dynamic', 'auto']` to compare all three quantization methods, whilst keeping the other settings the exact same for a fair comparison against the optimized `vgg7` model used in the previous section.
+The methodologies can be used as a search space in the config.

-The models are also stored in the directory:
+The models are stored in the directory:
 ```
 mase_output
 └── onnxrt